gazmull/eros-bot/commands/kamihime/hareminfo.md

 `@Eros nsfw` to request access to NSFW Channel and I will assign a role to you.
 This is only available if the `nsfwrole` is set.

+## Flags: Options For Narrowing Down Your Search

+`-a`, `--accurate` tells the bot that the name is accurate to immediately acquire the character you desire

 ## Examples